0xanpham/my-crypto-mcp/README.md

 You can now ask questions like:

 ```
-What is my portfolio today value?
+What is my portfolio's current value?
 ```

 Claude will fetch the latest information from the CoinMarketCap API and provide detailed information about your portfolio.